Showing posts with label Gavin Munn. Show all posts

 He tells Judy, "It's about to pop off.
 Put your hands in position, right at the base...squeeze it tight...we're going to jerk it off."
 Dude, I might join you.

-Now that the pole has come, they discuss the Monkey.
+Now that the pole has come,,off, they discuss the Monkey.
 BJ misses him, and wants him back.

-Lori and Eli: Lori notes that the kids like her again, now that she and Eli aren't dating.
+Lori and Eli: Visiting Eli, Lori notes that the kids like her again, now that they aren't dating.
 In other news, Corey is taking the crisis "real rough."
 He hardly leaves the house, and his wife Jana has moved in with her sister.
+Well, he killed Cobb to save Eli and Baby Billy.
+You might expect some trauma.

 Lori found some mementos that Eli might enjoy: A flier from one of her shows, a letter that Aimee-Leigh wrote her soon after the divorce.
 Hey, the Gold Bible isn't there.
 They say goodbye and hug.
 Doesn't she live nearby?
 Can't they continue to be friends?